You too can get involved...

 1998 Publishers: Duchess/Hawaii Music (BMI)

-Copyright date: [This piece filed in combination with
+[This piece was registered in combination with

-the CBS Close Theme which follows:
+the CBS Close Theme which follows]:

-Oct.
-6, 1964; EU 848 348.]
+Copyright date: Oct.
+6, 1964; EU 848 348.

 Recordings:

-Close Theme 7 for Sunday and Weekday re-runs
+Close Theme 7 for Sunday and Weekday re-runs on CBS: "The Waukeegan Walk"

 [aka: "C.B.S.
 Closing Credits" -- alternate title on manuscript in the